Discovering Temporal Structure: An Overview of Hierarchical Reinforcement Learning

 Curriculum Learning

-In HRL, the high-level policy selects goals based on measures of learning progress, such as recent improvements in achieving specific goals.
+In this category, one common approach is that, the high-level policy selects goals based on measures of learning progress, such as recent improvements in achieving specific goals.
 The objective is to optimize goal selection so that iterative updates lead to high performance across the entire goal space.

-Local approximations of learning progress and bandit-based goal selection are common, while implicit curricula, such as hindsight experience replay, further guide agents by relabeling experiences with alternative goals.
-These approaches enhance exploration by continually pushing the agent’s capabilities, support the discovery of diverse behaviors, and facilitate transfer to novel tasks.
+These approaches enhance exploration by continually going towards different subgoals and pushing the agent’s capabilities, and facilitate transfer to novel tasks.
 Open research directions include developing more reliable metrics for goal difficulty and interestingness, and leveraging unsupervised environment design or human knowledge for more effective curricula.

 Intrinsic Motivation